License your pet now, enter your zip code to get started.

 With headquarters in Dallas, Texas, PetData, Inc. provides animal licensing services for municipalities and animal welfare agencies throughout the United States.
 PetData has been in business since 1994 and currently administers animal licensing programs for municipalities, animal control, and humane organizations across the country.
-PetData has over 23 years of experience with animal licensing programs, and has processed over 9 million licenses.
+PetData has over 25 years of experience with animal licensing programs, and has processed over 16 million animal licenses and rabies vaccinations.

 PetData's primary goal is to increase animal licensing compliance.
 We do this by combining professional customer service and up-to-date technology with our proven methods for success.
 As licensing increases and more revenue is generated, the greater goals of reducing animal euthanasia and resolving animal control problems can be met.

 Meeting our Client's Mission